 We crossed fields, industrial complexes and many trucks and cars on the French highway.
-There were no traffic jams, only a few slow trucks holding us down every time had a decent speed.
+There were no traffic jams, only a few slow trucks holding us down every time we had a decent speed.
 We left the Belgian-French border behind us and we had a weekend full of joy ahead of us.
 A good friend of mine and myself had planned a road trip in Northern France and we were going to drive along the coastline of Normandy & Picardy.
 Here’s a summary of the places we visited.

 Our first stop